abhitopia/ZendeskRateThrottllingPrototype/README.md

 `min-remaining-allowance` and `retry-after-mins`

 ## Risk
 The above strategy needs to make atleast 1 call to adapt.
-So if remaining quota is 0 (by use for internal operations), then this strategy can cause exceeding quota.
-However, it is very unlikely that internal operations would ever leave remaining quota at 0.
-If this is the case, please let me know
+So if remaining quota is 0 (by use for internal operations), then this strategy can cause allowed rate limit to exceed causing 429 response code and corresponding delays.
+However, it is very **unlikely** that internal operations would ever leave remaining quota at 0.
+If this is the case, please let me know.